grindytech/gafi-market-be/readme.md

 - `MONGODB_URI`: The URI for connecting to the MongoDB database.
 - `MONGODB_DB_NAME`: The name of the MongoDB database.
+- `JWT_ACCESS_SECRET`: The secret key used for JWT Access token generation and validation.
-- `JWT_TOKEN_SECRET`: The secret key used for JWT token generation and validation.
+- `JWT_REFRESH_SECRET`: The secret key used for JWT Refresh token generation and validation.
+- `JWT_ACCESS_TIME`: The expiration time for JWT Access tokens.
-- `JWT_EXPIRE_TIME`: The expiration time for JWT tokens.
+- `JWT_REFRESH_TIME`: The expiration time for JWT Refresh tokens.
 - `START_BLOCK`: The block height that worker begin handle.
 - `RPC`: The websocket rpc uri.
+- `CHAIN_DECIMAL`: Default 10

 ## Architecture